-India is the world’s largest producer of tamarind products, with a production of over 200 thousand tonnes.Tamarind is cultivated in Karnataka, Tamil Nadu, Kerala, Andhra Pradesh, Maharashtra, Telangana, Pondicherry and Mizoram (see the picture below).
+India is the world’s largest producer of Tamarind, with a production of over 2 lakh tonnes[i].Tamarind is cultivated in Karnataka, Tamil Nadu, Kerala, Andhra Pradesh, Maharashtra, Telangana, Pondicherry and Mizoram (See Figure 1)

 How can we help

 We can help you start “Tamarind Processing industry” through a number services including business viability assessment, market landscaping, technical consultation andexecution support

 Source: NHB, production figures are for 2014 -15.